cvp-bias-detection-healthcare/cvp-bias-detection-healthcare.github.io/README.md

 for model transparency, explainability, and interpretability to determine the presence of bias.
 CVP’s Data Science Team investigated ways to automatically measure certain types of bias and mitigate them without human intervention.

+This tool was inspired by our hands-on experience that bias can manifest in many obvious and not-obvious forms.
+We devised a solution which aims to support complex decision-making by giving people simple insights to make smart determinations.
+This also helps us identify our own inherent bias, like confirmation  bias where we find what we expect.
+Bias is inevitable, but with effective tools, unwarranted bias (i.e., bias not inherent in the real world) can be minimized, and real-world bias can be better understood.

 #### Bias Detection and Mitigation Tool for Clinical Decision Making
 Our AI tool (See Architecture diagram below) aims to increase awareness of potential bias and facilitate stakeholder engagement and oversight by producing an automatically generated Measure Report on several measures like demographic parity and equalized opportunity.
 Instead of using